-The Regulations for Choice Based Credit and Semester System for Under Graduate (UG) Curriculum- 2019 (CBCSS UG Regulations 2019) for all UG Programmes under CBCSS-Regular and SDE/PrivateRegistration w.e.f.
-2019 admission has been implemented vide paper read first above

-The meeting of Board of Studies in Physics UG held on 07/06/2019 has approved the Syllabus of B Sc Applied Physics Programme in tune with the new CBCSS UG Regulations with effect from 2019 Admission onwards, vide paper read second above.

-The Faculty of Science at its meeting held on 27/06/2019 has approved the minutes of the meeting of the Board of Studies in Physics UG held on 07/06/2019, vide paper read third above.

-Under these circumstances, considering the urgency, the Vice Chancellor has accorded sanction to implement the Scheme and Syllabus of B Sc Applied Physics Programme in accordance with the new CBCSS UG Regulations 2019, in the University with effect from 2019 Admission onwards, subject to ratification by the Academic Council.

-The Scheme and Syllabus of B Sc Applied Physics Programme in accordance with CBCSS UG Regulations 2019, is therefore implemented in the University with effect from 2019 Admission onwards.
+- 1. The Regulations for Choice Based Credit and Semester System for Under Graduate (UG) Curriculum-2019 (CBCSS UG Regulations 2019) for all UG Programmes under CBCSS-Regular and SDE/PrivateRegistration w.e.f.
+2019 admission, has been implemented vide paper read first above and the same has been modified vide paper read second above. - 2.
+The meeting of the Board of Studies in Physics (UG) held on 13/07/2020 has recommended the following modifications in the Syllabus for I and II semester of B.Sc Applied Physics Programme, in tune with the new CBCSS UG 2019 Regulations with effect from 2020 Admission, vide paper read third above. - Two units in semester I should be removed.
+The title of the course changed to Mechanics-I. - The syllabus of the unit, "Waves" in the syllabus of semester II is modified with another standard text book as book of study.
+The title of the course changed to Mechanics-II. - 3.
+The Faculty of Science has approved the modified syllabus of BSc Applied Physics programme in tune with the new CBCSS UG-2019 Regulations with effect from 2020 Admission onwards and same has been approved by the Academic Council, vide paper read fourth & fifth above. - 4.
+Hence, the Modified Scheme and Syllabus of BSc Applied Physics Programme in accordance with CBCSS UG Regulations 2019, is therefore implemented in the University with effect from 2020 Admission onwards. - 5.
 Orders are issued accordingly.
 (Syllabus appended).

-Biju George K
+Arsad M